Skip to content

 Once you do get to the stage where you need to block a full on lace project, you'll need blocking boards and pins.

-Get your project wet with water and a bit of wool soap, and soak in that mixture for 15-20 minutes.
-Then, you can gently remove it carefully by lifting the whole mess out of the basin or sink.
+Get your project wet with water and a bit of wool soap.
+Soak everything for 15-20 minutes.
+Then, gently remove it carefully by lifting the whole mess out of the basin or sink.

 Special tools for beginner lace knitters